Develop5/Practices/Java/java17masterclass/src/main/java/org/examples/inheritance2/Inheritance.md

 For example, when you create a makeNoise() method on Dog2 and there was another with the same signature on its parent Animal2, the output will show nothing.

-In this case you will see that Intellij labels it with a small blue square with tn "o" and upper arrow on the left margin of the code panel.
+In this case you will see that Intellij labels the method  with a small blue square with tn "o" and upper arrow on the left margin of the code panel.